Florian-DR/Florian-DR/README.md

 - 🎓 Recent graduate from Le Wagon Web Development (batch #1110)

-- 🦦 I’m currently working on Upgreen, a web site which provide green solutions.
+- 🦦 I’m currently working on projects of my own.

 - 📫 How to reach me: florian.radigues@gmail.com